dennisXZX/web-developer-notes/Javascript.md

 user1.increment();
 ```

-In ES6, the class syntactic sugar to make things even simpler, however, under the hood it remains the same as the above code.
+In ES6, the class syntactic sugar makes things even simpler, however, under the hood it still uses prototype to make it work.

 ```js
 class User {